-The Firefighter's Mutual benevolent Association must notify of the names stewards and accredited the representatives.
+The Firefighter's Mutual benevolent Association must notify the City as to the names of stewards and accredited representatives.
 No more than one (1) steward and alternate is to designated for each platoon.
-Representatives Firefighter's Mutual Benevolent Association, who are not employees of the City of New Brunswick, will be permitted to visit with employees during working hours at their work stations for the purpose of discussing Firefighter's Mutual Benevolent Association representation matters by notifying the head of the Fire Department.
+Representatives of Firefighter's Mutual Benevolent Association, who are not employees of the City of New Brunswick, will be permitted to visit with employees during working hours at their work stations for the purpose of discussing Firefighter's Mutual Benevolent Association representation matters by notifying the head of the Fire Department.